wacncontent/CustomizeTool/removeCommentOutput2/includes/howto-service-bus-queues.md

 	![](./media/howto-service-bus-queues/getting-started-multi-tier-27.png)

-The namespace you created takes a moment to activate, and will then appear in the management portal.
+The namespace you created takes a moment to activate, and will then appear in the portal.
 Wait until the namespace status is **Active** before continuing.

 ## Obtain the default management credentials for the namespace

 In order to perform management operations, such as creating a queue on the new namespace, you must obtain the management credentials for the namespace.
-You can obtain these credentials from the Azure Management Portal.
+You can obtain these credentials from the [Azure classic portal][].

 ###To obtain management credentials from the portal